aplosdev/docs/pages/index.md

 - Optimized for social media sharing with meta cards.
 - Utilizes premium fonts: Inter for text, Source Code Pro for code snippets and Noto (Color) Emoji for emojis.
 - Local development made easy with NPM/PNPM integration.
+- Every asset is local, nothing is pulled from the internet.

 > “Simplicity is the ultimate sophistication.”\
 > — Leonardo da Vinci